Honolulu Food Worth Seeking

 Okinawan Food Honolulu

-Ethel’s Grill is a tiny restaurant in an industrial area that dates to 1978 and has no Ethel in sight.
-Rather, Okinawa native Riyoko Ishii, daughter Minaka Urquidi and son-in-law/chef Robert Urquidi helm the seven-table establishment that touts a cinder block wall, sumo painting, and some of Honolulu’s best comfort food.
-Ethel’s has a laminated menu, but most people order from a sea of taped, handwritten papers that advertise dishes like deep fried turkey tails, goyachampuru, or unagi avocado donburi.
-Ethel’s Grill will “Sumo size” any dish for a nominal fee, though standard portions are still huge.
+Ethel’s Grill dates to 1978 in an industrial area near the airport.
+Ethel is long gone.
+Now Okinawa native Riyoko Ishii, daughter Minaka Urquidi and son-in-law/chef Robert Urquidi helm the tiny establishment that touts some of Honolulu’s best comfort food.
+Ethel’s has a menu, but most people order from a sea of taped, handwritten papers that advertise dishes like deep fried turkey tails, goyachampuru, or unagi avocado donburi.
+Ethel’s Grill will “Sumo size” any dish for a small fee, though standard portions are huge.

 MUST ORDER: Deep Fried Turkey Tails, Famous Tataki Sashimi, Mochiko Chicken, Oxtail Soup with Saimin, Pan Fried Whole Akule